bohuisir/AAFMAN/README.md

 # An Image Dehazing Network Based on Adaptive Aggregation of Features and Multi-scale Attention
-* Created by Qiuyue Fu, bohui Li, Hang Sun, Zhiping Dan from Department of Computer and Information, China Three Gorges University.*
+* Created by Qiuyue Fu, Bohui Li, Hang Sun, Zhiping Dan from Department of Computer and Information, China Three Gorges University.*

 ## Introduction
-Our paper proposes an MFINEA dehazing network.
+Our paper proposes an AAFMAN dehazing network.
 The proposed network includes an adaptive hierarchical feature fusion module and a multi-scale attention module.

 ## Prerequisites
 Pytorch 1.8.0